Arrest and Control Course

 10. And…officers will get the chance to ask “What if” and “Yeah but” questions during and at the end of each training session.

-As good as the above training methods are, in general, they don’t produce the results that agencies are looking for.
+As good as the above Arrest and Control training methods are, in general, they don’t produce the results that agencies are looking for.

 What’s needed in today’s law enforcement training are realistic training methods that lead to skill development rather than unnecessary on-the-job injuries.
 It also needs an element of training that addresses the fact that many civilians carry cellphones that have video recorders on them.
 And this is where my course shines.
 Let me give you an example.